 - Who owns the data?
 Is the attendee data shared?

 - Make sure you have a Data Processing Agreement (DPA) in place with your data processor (the virtual conference provider).
 A DPA is a legally binding document to be entered into between you (the data controller) and the data processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the relationship between the controller and the processor.Why is a DPA important?
 Data security laws such as GDPR and CCPA require data controllers to take measures to ensure the protection of personal data they handle.
 If data controllers decide to outsource certain data processing activities, they must be able to demonstrate that their suppliers and sub-processors also provide sufficient guarantees to protect the data and act in a compliant manner.

 - Can the platform integrate with 3rd party software?:

 - Most clients want to connect their virtual conference with 3rd party software for a variety of reasons.
+Many organizations use an existing 3rd party attendee registration form such as Cvent or Aventri).
+An API can be used to pass the data from the 3rd party registration form to the virtual conference provider to allow access.
 For internal events such as Benefits fairs, town halls and training events enabling Single Sign On (SSO) from internal systems make it easier for attendees to join and creates a super secure environment (fence out people joining that are external).
-For external events (clients and prospects) many clients want to pass conference data back to a CRM (who joined the event, what they did, etc.).

 - Webinar and Webcast agnostic: you’ll want a provider that does not lock you into one webinar option.
 Look for a vendor that offers their own webinar service (one-stop-shop) and offers the flexibility to use perhaps your existing webinar service (WebEx, GotoWebinar, Adobe Connect, Zoom, etc.).